NakamotoInstitute/nakamotoinstitute.org/README.md

 --

-Our website is under the GNU Affero License.
+NakamotoInstitute.org is under the GNU Affero License.